GoogleCloudDataproc/initialization-actions/tony/README.md

     ```bash
     /opt/tony/TonY-samples
     ```
-    By default we install two examples:
+    By default we install examples for Tensorflow.

     - TensorFlow
-    - PyTorch

 For more information and to run some TonY examples, take a look at [TonY examples](https://github.com/linkedin/TonY/tree/master/tony-examples)
 A working example can be found on validate.sh